 If you're given options to help personalise your health insurance, you can focus on your priorities and what suits your budget.

 With our health insurance, you can choose from reduced, core and full cover.
 You decide which options are included on your policy, depending on what’s important to you, or you and your family.

-Whichever you choose, inpatient and day patient hospital treatment and specialist fees, extensive cancer care, and some outpatient benefits, like post-treatment diagnostic scans, are included as standard.
-You'll also have access to round-the-clock Aviva Digital GP consultations, a stress counselling helpline, and up to 25% off membership at some UK health and fitness clubs.
+Whichever you choose, inpatient and day patient hospital treatment and specialist fees, extensive cancer care, and some outpatient benefits, like surgical treatment and post-treatment diagnostic scans, are included as standard.
+You'll also have access to GP consultations around the clock, a stress counselling helpline, savings on gym services and online workouts, discounted lifestyle products, and offers at over 3,000 nationwide health and fitness clubs 1.

 Of course, adding extras to your core cover, like routine dental treatment and optical expenses, can increase your premiums, while choosing more basic cover can help reduce what you pay.

 If you also want to cover your partner and any children, your premiums may be higher than if the cover is just for you – though it can be cheaper than taking out two individual policies.